Theloderma palliatum: Description

+Nomenclature

+Scientists named this frog palliatus for the Latin word for "cloaked" or "in disguise," a reference to the frog's cryptic appearance.

 Habitat

 Theloderma palliatum is known from montane evergreen forests at elevations of 1500–2000 m above sea level.
 Specimens have been recorded sitting on leaves 1–2 metres above ground and on the ground.
 Some specimens were collected near streams while others were found further away.
 It is rare in the Bidoup Núi Bà National Park, with only three specimens collected during 20 surveys conducted over a three-year period.
 However, the apparent rarity of the species could simply be caused by poor detectability associated with its small size and arboreal habits.

 Conservation

 Habitat loss and modification, caused by aquaculture, agriculture (coffee), infrastructure, and harvest of forest products, are occurring inside the Bidoup Núi Bà National Park.
 As a consequence, this species is believed to be declining.

+Scientists speculate that people might harvest this frog for the international pet trade, but it is so difficult to see with the naked eye that this may not be an issue.